 Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

-Remember when Google updated their search quality guidelines back in November?
+Remember when Google updated its search quality guidelines back in November?
 Here’s hoping you didn’t commit everything to memory.

-Here are the key takeaways from the Google search quality rater update, compiled in yet another great post from The SEM Post.
-You should implement these to bolster your SEO efforts.
-Although the update is mostly full of stuff that SEO Inc. has already been performing, it’s beneficial information to help make the web a better place for everyone to use.
+Here are the key takeaways from the Google search quality rater update, compiled in another great post from The SEM Post.
+It would be best if you implemented these to bolster your SEO efforts.
+Although the update is primarily full of stuff that SEO Inc. has already been performing, it’s beneficial information to help make the web a better place for everyone.

 The Google search quality rater update added a brand new section on the “most important factors” for overall Page Quality rating: